PhilVoel/tmux-session-manager/README.md

 ## Credits

-As already stated, this plugin is heavily inspired by [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) and I've taken liberties with some of their code while rewriting.
+As already stated, this plugin is heavily inspired by [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) and I've taken small liberties with some of their code while rewriting.

 ## License
 This software is licensed under [MIT](LICENSE.md).